Emanuel Rivers: Education and career

 Emanuel Rivers is Vice Chairman and Director of Research for the Department of Emergency Medicine.
 He is a Senior Staff Attending Physician in the Surgical Critical Care Unit and the Emergency Department at Henry Ford Hospital in Detroit, Michigan.

 He received his Bachelor of Science, Master of Public Health, and Doctorate in Medicine from the University of Michigan in Ann Arbor, Michigan.
-He completed a residency in emergency and internal medicine at Henry Ford Hospital, Detroit, Michigan, followed by a fellowship in critical care medicine at the University of Pittsburgh, PA.
+He completed a residency in emergency and internal medicine at Henry Ford Hospital in Detroit, Michigan, followed by a fellowship in critical care medicine at the University of Pittsburgh, Pennsylvania.
 He is Board certified in Critical Care Medicine, Emergency Medicine and Internal Medicine.
 He also has a special competency in Hyperbaric Medicine.

 Rivers is a national or international research award recipient from the Society of Academic Emergency Medicine (2010), American College of Emergency Physicians (2005), Society of Academic Emergency Medicine (2000), American College of Chest Physicians (2000), Society of Critical Care Medicine and European Society of Critical Care Medicine Research Award (2000).

-He is a fellow of the American Academy of Emergency Medicine, American College of Chest Physicians and long standing member of the Society of Critical Care Medicine.
+He is a fellow of the American Academy of Emergency Medicine, American College of Chest Physicians and long-standing member of the Society of Critical Care Medicine.

 He was the first physician in the history of Henry Ford Hospital to be inducted into the Institute of Medicine, National Academy of Sciences in 2005 and has been called to serve on task forces to advise the United States government on health care issues.
 He was voted one of the Top Docs in the city of Detroit for the years 2006 to 2010.
 He is also a quality consultant to 3 of the top ten health care delivery systems in the United States.
 Rivers' practice and research are based out of the Henry Ford Hospital in Detroit, MI.

-Rivers' interests include the examination and treatment of critical illness or the critically ill in the earliest stages of hospital presentation, which includes the Emergency Department and Intensive Care Unit.
-Diseases, which are included in this area, are patients presenting with shock of all kinds (septic or severe infection, trauma or hemorrhage, heart attacks, blood clots to the lung and other shock states such as cardiac arrest).
-He is examining new ways to improve upon early detection and aggressive treatment of these diseases, which cost many lives and consume tremendous health care resources.
-He is further interested in evaluating the number of patients who can be saved at this stage and how well we are treating these patients as well as the epidemiology and outcome evaluation of early critical illness.
+Rivers' interests include the evaluation and treatment of critical illness during the early stages of hospital presentation, including in the emergency department and intensive care unit.
+These conditions include forms of shock associated with sepsis, trauma, hemorrhage, myocardial infarction, pulmonary embolism, and cardiac arrest.
+He has also studied early detection, treatment, epidemiology, and outcomes in critical illness.